check-solid-white-15px

 Information type

-Messor barbarus is also called the harvester ants because it's known for accepting various types of seeds and grinding them into a paste, which it then feeds to the larvae and the queen.
+Messor barbarus is one of the most well-known ant species in the ant world.
+They are also called the harvester ant because they are known to accept various types of seeds and grind them into a paste, which they then feed to the larvae and the queen.
 They are relatively easy-going and undemanding, making them an ideal species for patient beginners.

 Specifications :